thej950/Notes-tf_practice/Basic-Terraform/readme.md

 - **Secure Credentials:** Avoid hardcoding credentials in the Terraform file.
 Use the AWS CLI's `aws configure` command, environment variables, or AWS IAM roles.
 - **State Management:** Terraform uses a state file (`terraform.tfstate`) to track resource configurations.
 Store the state file securely (e.g., in an S3 bucket for shared environments).
 - **Version Control:** Commit the configuration file to a version control system (e.g., Git) but exclude sensitive data like credentials.

----

-This format provides clarity and ensures best practices are followed for provisioning an EC2 instance with Terraform.